ernestomedina17/pequeno_cesar/README.md

 - default_app_admin_name: must match the value of the secret with the same name.
 - default_app_admin_password: must match the value of the secret with the same name.

+# Prometheus and Grafana
+Prometheus and Grafana are configured via docker-compose volumes.